-Below you will find memories of him that people posted after his death.
+Below you will also find memories of him that people posted after his death.
 Donnie died on January 13, 2017.
 RIP Donnie!

 Sylvia Louise Locke: